Julia Haines practices complex commercial litigation, managing all aspects of a case for a wide variety of clients.

 As part of Ms. Haines’ undergraduate studies in biochemistry, she was a research assistant for Dr. Charles E. Kriley and she chaired the department’s Chemistry Show.

-Represented a U.S.-headquartered fiber-optic technology company in a Section 337 proceeding before the International Trade Commission.
+Represented a U.S.-headquartered fiber-optic technology company in a successful Section 337 proceeding before the International Trade Commission, resulting in a general exclusion order against the respondents.

 Represented two individuals in a challenge to the authority of the Securities and Exchange Commission to seek disgorgement for a violation of the Securities Act of 1933 before the Supreme Court of the United States.